trolie/spec/docs/articles/tradeoffs.md

 ### Concern 1: Transferred Bytes

-JSON is a *terrible* choice from a performance perspective, but it is also ubiquitous and will be so for decades to come.
+JSON is a generally a suboptimal choice for data-intensive applications from a performance perspective, but it is also ubiquitous and will be so for decades to come.
 It also has a decent schema language that OpenAPI builds upon.